Kisima Academy

 Kisima Academy, a mission of COS, is a Christian orphanage and school in rural western Kenya.

-Twenty orphans and two outstanding community students graduated from high school in December.
-This is putting an enormous strain on our resources as we now will have 62 students that we are supporting in college and vo-tech schools.
-Two of the orphans have no sponsors.
-If you are interested in being a blessing to a deserving student by helping him achieve his dreams please contact Gerda Fink at 865-458-3295 or at
+If you are interested in being a blessing to a deserving student by helping him achieve his dreams please contact Gerda Fink at 865-458-3295 or at gerdafink@gmail.com.
+Thank you

 Gerda Fink, COS Kisima Committee Chair-person, www.friendsofkisima.org, on Facebook at Friends of Kisima Academy.